 Background

 Another factor to look for is distracting elements in the background.
-A viewer's attention may be diverted if it looks like a pole or plant is sprouting from the interviewee's head, if action is happening behind them or if crowds are moving past the subject.
+A viewer's attention may be diverted if it looks like a pole or plant is sprouting from the interviewee's head, action is happening behind the interviewee or crowds are moving past the interviewee.
 Conducting a working interview in a familiar environment is a great way to put an interviewee at ease, yield more natural responses and provide for more control of the background.

 Framing and Lighting the Subject

 It is also important to think about framing and lighting the subject.
 Loosely compose the shot to allow room for inserting titles and names during editing, and have the interviewee look slightly to the right or left of the camera.
-The subject may be sitting or standing, but ensure they are not rocking on their feet, tapping their toes, shaking their legs, slouching or leaning.
+The subject may sit or stand; just ensure they do not rock on their feet, tap their toes, shake their legs, slouch or lean.
 If the interview is lengthy and will be edited into a longer production, recompose a second shot to allow editing select sound bites together without jarring jump cuts.
 A second camera angle and focal length can add interest and emphasize mood or emotions.
 Use fill light to properly illuminate the interviewee's face and minimize distracting shadows.